oliverchaplin/oliverchaplin/README.md

 - 👋 Hi, I’m @oliverchaplin
 - 👀 I’m interested in video games, technology, and science.
-- 🌱 I’m currently learning computer science.
+- 🌱 I studied computer science.
-- 💞️ I’m looking to collaborate on learning Unity.
+- 💞️ I’m interested in learning Unity.

 <!---
 oliverchaplin/oliverchaplin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.